rosflight/rosplane/rosplane_tuning/README.md

 ## Signal Generator

 Signal generator is a ROS2 node that will generate step inputs, square waves, sine waves, sawtooth waves, and triangle waves to be used as command input for ROSplane.
-It has support for roll, pitch, altitude, heading, and airspeed command input.
+It has support for roll, pitch, altitude, course, and airspeed command input.

 This is useful for tuning autopilots as we can give a clear and repeatable command to any portion of the autopilot and observe its response to that input.
 We can then tune gains, re-issue the same commands, and observe whether performance improved or worsened.

 Signal generator works by publishing autopilot commands on the ROS network on the `controller_commands` and `tuning_debug` topics.
-Each control output (roll, pitch, altitude, heading, airspeed) has a default values that is set by a ROS parameter.
+Each control output (roll, pitch, altitude, course, airspeed) has a default values that is set by a ROS parameter.
 The signal generator will then add the generated signal to one of the control outputs with a set magnitude and frequency.

 ### Signal Types
 - Step: This is a non-continuous signal, where the generated signal will jump between the default value and the default+magnitude every time the `toggle_step_signal` service is called.